6 min read

 The exact details for the Articles of Organization vary from state to state, but in general, it is merely just stating exactly what your company is, how it will be managed, and who will be running it.

 The second document is your Operating Agreement.
+Below we'll go through step-by-step each provision contained in a single-member operating agreement.

 What's an operating agreement?